t-bowersox/bouncer/README.md

 Returns:

-- `true` if the token was successfully added to the Deny List, `false` if not.
+- A promise resolving to `true` if the token was successfully added to the Deny List, `false` if not.

 #### Method `validateToken`